boon4681/mcb-grammar/frontend/function.md

 Functions in MCB declared with `fun` keyword, and Minecraft commands can only be used inside functions.
 Any codes that is used outside function will run with top piority by `minecraft:tags\functions\load.json`

+on compile time file name is folder and function_name is file_name

 **Basic Function:**

 ```kt